ChristyCakes/verseapp/README.md

 # Ethos

-## Visit the live site here: http://www.ethos.gq/
-## or See a video demo here: https://www.youtube.com/watch?v=9kFE9osOwII
+## See a video demo here: https://www.youtube.com/watch?v=9kFE9osOwII

 ### Ethos App displays various emotions as buttons on a screen.
 When an emotion is clicked, a relevant Bible verse appears in a modal.
 The goal of Ethos is to provide a meaningful experience from a quick snippet of Biblical wisdom, comfort, and truth in emotional moments.
 Each proverb modal also includes 'thumbs up' and 'thumbs down' buttons that record user feedback.
 ### This web app utilizes the following tools: